-Any deviations from these standards must have the prior written consent or approval of AHFA fourteen (14) days prior to submitting an application for funding.
-Any deviations from these standards after the reservation for funding and through the construction of the project must have the prior written consent or approval of AHFA before the work has commenced.
-Any deviation requested and approved will be charged \$500.
+Any deviations from these standards must have the prior written approval of AHFA fourteen (14) business days prior to submitting an application for funding.
+Any deviations from these standards after the reservation for funding and prior to the construction of the project must have the prior written approval of AHFA and will be charged a fee.
+Once the project begins construction and through the end of construction of project, any deviation must have written approval before any work commences or any deviation is made on the construction site.
+Any deviation requested and approved will be charged the appropriate fee as stated in AHFA's then applicable Low-Income Housing Tax Credit Qualified Allocation Plan and/or HOME Action Plan.

-All projects must be designed in accordance with the applicable requirements of the 2010 Americans with Disabilities Act, Section 504 Requirements, Fair Housing and any local building codes.
+All projects must be designed and constructed in accordance with the applicable requirements of the 2010 Americans with Disabilities Act, Section 504 Requirements, Fair Housing, 2009 or 2012 International Building Code-International Residential Code and any more restrictive local building code requirements.